Dot gov

 The Executive Order Restoring America’s Maritime Dominance is remarkable not just for its intent to revitalize Kings Point but the speed it mandates.
 Among other requirements, the Secretary of Transportation must ‘take immediate action’ to provide a long-term master facility plan.

-Two years ago, I began establishing a relationship with the U.S. Army Corps of Engineers in the hope of creating a modern campus that could better serve the needs of our midshipmen.
+Two years ago, we began establishing a relationship with the U.S. Army Corps of Engineers in the hope of creating a modern campus that could better serve the needs of our midshipmen.
 Finally, our leadership team secured permission for a ten-year Interagency Agreement with the Army Corps.

 Suddenly – coincidentally – with a dramatic Executive Order demanding rapid action and a plan, we were able to produce a comprehensive blueprint almost immediately.